 How long do the results of LASIK last?

 LASIK refractive surgery is used to permanently reshape the cornea of the eye to correct imperfections that cause nearsightedness, farsightedness and astigmatism.
-Depending on which of the LASIK plus six other LASIK procedure options is the right fit, this might be accomplished with an excimer laser or a special type of drop that removes a little of the outer lens.
+This is accomplished with an excimer laser that is able to make corrections as small as 0.25 microns, or about one 1/4000th the size of a grain of sand.
 The result is clear vision for patients with little to no further need for prescription reading glasses or contacts.

-Once those imperfections are corrected through refractive surgery, they’re gone permanently.
-The corneas will never reacquire the imperfections that inspired someone to seek vision correction in the first place.
-Most of the time, eyesight after LASIK will forever be better than eyesight before LASIK.
+Once those imperfections are corrected through refractive surgery, the shape of the cornea is expected to stay stable long term.
+The corneas will never reacquire the same imperfections that inspired someone to seek vision correction in the first place.
+Most of the time, eyesight after LASIK can forever be better than eyesight before LASIK.

 Does LASIK last forever?